 Size & Growth

-The Aloe Variegata looks like a work of art.
+Tiger Aloe variegata looks like a work of art.
 It’s a unique plant that doesn’t grow very big.

-It typically reaches about nine-inches in height, with leaves growing 4″ to 6″ inches wide.
+It typically reaches about 9″ inches in height, with dark green leaves growing 4″ to 6″ inches wide.

-The plant grows best in USDA hardiness zones 9 to 11 and continues to grow throughout the winter.
+The Variegata plant grows best in USDA hardiness zones 9 to 11 and continues to grow throughout the winter.
+These spiky leaved aloe plants are a perfect warm season landscape plant for container gardens or a rock garden.

-Some people allow the plant to go dormant by allowing the soil to dry out after the summer.
+Some people allow the plant its thick leaves to go dormant by allowing the soil to dry out after the summer.
 This step isn’t required, as the plant can safely grow all year.

-As the plant doesn’t get very big, you may need to set it on a window sill or somewhere that sunlight can reach it.
+As tiger aloe plants do not get very big, you may need to set them on a window sill or somewhere the sunlight can reach them.
+They soon turn people into a succulent lover.

-If you place it near a window, make sure the window doesn’t get too much of a draft.
+If you place the tiger aloe near a window, make sure the window doesn’t get too much of a draft.
 The breeze may harm the Partridge Breast Aloe plant.

-The thick leaves arranged in 3 ranks grow upright from a rosette with a tiered-effect.
+The thick classic sword-shaped new leaves are arranged in 3 ranks grow upright from a rosette with a tiered-effect.
 The leaf margins have tiny blunt white teeth.

-The striking dark green with white appearance of the plant has been described in a variety of ways.
+The striking dark green banding with white stippling of the partridge-breasted aloe has been described in a variety of ways.

-Some say that it resembles a statue, while others think it looks like a reptile’s tail.
+Some say this unique cultivar resembles a statue, while others think it looks like a reptile’s tail.

 Flowering and Fragrance

-The plant flowers in the spring.
+The bloom time is the spring.
 While the flowers are attractive, the main attraction remains the distinct foliage.

 The flowers grow from the tops of stems that shoot up near the center of the plant.
 The salmon pink flowers hang from the stem and produce a light, sweet fragrance.